 Writing scripts for remote actions on Mac

-This article details the process of preparing Nexthink remote action scripts on Mac.
+This page details the process of preparing Nexthink remote action scripts on Mac.
 The scripts are written in Bash, a command-line shell and scripting language supported by many UNIX-like operating systems, and then signed with a certificate for security purposes.
-Bash scripts are suited for automating tasks and configuration management; They allow for remote actions to be run on employee devices.
+Bash scripts are suited for automating tasks and configuration management; They allow remote actions to be run on employee devices.

 The article assumes that the reader is familiar with Bash scripting.